 Check your COVID-19 Community Level on the CDC website to find whether your area is considered low-, medium-, or high-risk for COVID-19, and recommendations for masking.
 Health officials emphasized that people should still wear face coverings if they wish or if they are personally at high risk, and spaces/venues/organizations may choose to require masks at their own discretion.

 NEW YORK STATE AND CITY:

 While state- and city-wide masking mandates have largely been lifted, businesses, local governments, and counties can choose to implement mask mandates.
 Mandates or recommendations on the local level supersede state mandates.

 Masks are still required in hospitals, nursing homes, shelters, public transportation, and related entities.

 New York State and the State’s Department of Health continue to strongly recommend mask-wearing in all public indoor settings as an added layer of protection, even when not required.
-Children 2 – 5 years old who remain ineligible for vaccination must wear a proper-fitting mask.
 Unvaccinated individuals continue to be responsible for wearing masks, in accordance with federal CDC guidance.
 Learn about the best KN95 masks for COVID protection.

-Visit the News & Updates page of this site for the latest press releases relevant to COVID-19 vaccines.
+Visit the News Archive page of this site for an archive of press releases relevant to COVID-19 vaccines.

 Who should get vaccinated?

-Vaccine booster shots are now available for all fully vaccinated people 12 and older.
+Vaccine booster shots are now available for all fully vaccinated people 5 years of age and older.
 These shots boost your immunity from an initial vaccination series.

 Finding a COVID-19 Vaccine